jxwleong/jtag-boundary-scan/README.md

 ## <a name="repoIntro"></a> What is this repo about?
 This is an project to explore JTAG Boundary Scan by using STM32F103C8T6.
-In this project, JTAG instructions such as BYPASS, IDCODE, SAMPLE/PRELOAD will be used to test the JTAG device(s) in STM32F103C8T6.
+In this project, JTAG instructions such as BYPASS, IDCODE, SAMPLE/PRELOAD and EXTEST will be used to test the JTAG device(s) in STM32F103C8T6.

 ## <a name="repoReq"></a> Requirements for this repo
 **Hardware**